 US domestic events

-Several events in 1973 made Nixon’s threat unlikely.
-A massive stock market crash, beginning in January 1973 and continuing for two years, wiped more than 40 per cent off the Dow Jones and stalled business and consumer confidence in the US.
+A massive stock market crash, beginning in January 1973 and continuing for two years, wiped more than 40 per cent off the Dow Jones and stalled business and consumer confidence in the country.
 In June, the United States Congress passed the Case-Church amendment, which explicitly prohibited American military action in south-east Asia after August 1973.

 A month later, Congress passed the War Powers Resolution, which limited the president’s ability to deploy the military without a congressional declaration of war.
 And in October, an oil embargo by Arab states caused oil prices to more than double, greatly increasing the cost of military transport.